 Education and Training

-The D-CFAR also provides pilot awards to grow ideas generated by developmental programming and enable initial data collection and preparation for external grant submissions.
+The D-CFAR provides pilot awards to grow ideas generated by developmental programming and enable initial data collection and preparation for external grant submissions.
 These include:

-Investigator Pilot Awards for junior investigators seeking either K-series or their first R01 awards and senior investigators who have never been funded to work on HIV before who can contribute to interdisciplinary research
+Investigator Pilot Awards for junior investigators seeking either K-series or their first R01 awards and senior investigators who have never been funded to work on HIV before who can contribute to interdisciplinary research.

 Partner Pilot Awards to support funding proposals that are co-led by an academic and an external partner